-Students are awarded their new belts at a belt graduation ceremony.
-At 'Belt Graduation' each graduating student must do a short martial arts demonstration.
-Most students also choose to do a board break at belt graduation.
+The next step is to attend the belt graduation ceremony where student's receive their new belt.
+At the belt graduation ceremony each graduating student must do a short martial arts demonstration.
+Most students elect to do a board break at belt graduation.
+The belt graduation ceremony is compulsory for junior students and optional for Adults.